Logo Icon

 • Equally vital is the skill to spot contradictions and equivalences.
 Invest time in passages where multiple arguments are presented, and train yourself to discern the strength and validity of each argument.

 • Regularly assess the effectiveness of different arguments.
-This covers a major portion of the CLAT syllabus and enhances your logical deduction skills.
+This covers most of the CLAT syllabus and enhances your logical deduction skills.

 What is the Most Preferred Critical Reasoning Preparation Strategy for CLAT 2025?